 Apply the lessons of long-term investing

-The lessons of long-term investing are everywhere and yet so few people want to take them up, which makes it all the better for the few who are make the leap.
+The lessons of long-term investing are everywhere, and yet so few people want to take them up, which makes it all the better for the few who are making the leap.

 - If you want more reliable income, focus on the long-term.

 - If you want companies that can consistently grow for years, focus on the long term.